-- If an application is compiled with support for tcp\wrappers, that application will check connection attempts against the tcp\wrappers configuration files:
+- In addition to checking for the library, note that some services have configuration entries which enable/disable tcpwrapper support.
+Check these settings as well. - If an application is compiled with support for tcp_wrappers, that application will check connection attempts against the tcp_wrappers configuration files: - /etc/hosts.allow - /etc/hosts.deny

-- /etc/hosts.allow

-- /etc/hosts.deny